lookback/meteor-emoji/README.md

 ## Features

+- ✅ Renders unicode emojis from shortnames (:smile:).
 - ✅ Adds an `Emoji` collection to the client and server filled with over 800 emojis.
 Suitable for autocompletions and similar.
 - ✅ Includes `emoji` template helpers for easy rendering of emojis inside your Meteor templates.
-- ✅ Parses arbitrary strings and replaces any emoji shortnames with emoji images.
+- ✅ Parses arbitrary strings and replaces any emoji shortnames with emoji unicode representations.
 - ✅ Parses common ASCII smileys and maps to corresponding emoji.
+- ✅ Detects unicode emojis support and fallbacks to images.
 - ✅ Customizable base directory for the emoji images.
 Suitable for CDN usage.

 ## Installation